 8.3 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 8.4 You are responsible for keeping your password and user details confidential.
 We will not ask you for your password.

 9. RETENTION PERIOD

-9.1 We will process personal data for as long as necessary to fulfil the purpose we collected it for, including the purpose of legal, accounting and reporting requirements, and for as long as necessary for the prevention and detection of criminal activity.
-The period for which we process and store the personal data for varies depending on the use you make of the sites and services we offer.
-Where you register an account or subscribe for our services we will retain your personal data for as long as your account is live or as necessary to continue to provide you with our services and for a further period thereafter to enable us to satisfy our legal, accounting and reporting requirements.
+9.1 We will process personal data for as long as necessary to fulfill the purpose we collected it for, including the purpose of legal, accounting and reporting requirements, and for as long as necessary for the prevention and detection of criminal activity.
+The period for which we process and store the personal data varies depending on the use you make of the sites and services we offer.
+Where you or your business subscribes for a service we will retain your personal data for as long as necessary to continue to provide you with the service and for a further period thereafter to enable us to satisfy our legal, accounting and reporting requirements.

 9.2 In some circumstances you can ask us to delete your data: see Right to be forgotten below for further information.

 9.3 In some circumstances we may anonymize your personal data (so that it can no longer identify or be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice.